dylanhhu/cmsc14200-checkers/README.md

 ## Setting up and requirements

 This project targets Python versions 3.8 and above.
-This project requires a few libraries such as Pygame.
+This project requires a few libraries such as PyGame.

 We encourage the use of a Python virtual environment to install the dependencies required for this project.
 To get started, run the following from the root of the repository: